artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 **Top-Level**<br />
 / app - This is where the big stuff happens :)<br />
 / skin / {area} / {package} / {theme} / - is where design package css and images are<br />
-/ lib - are libraries such as Zend and Varien<br />
+/ lib - libraries such as Zend and Varien<br />
-/ js - where you put your javascripts<br />
+/ js - where you put your JavaScripts<br />
-/ media - uploaded files (product images, pdf documents, etc)<br />
+/ media - uploaded files (product images, PDF documents, etc.)<br />
 / tests - Unit tests (not done yet)<br />
 / var - temporary files<br />
 / includes - contains config.php<br />

 **Inside the app folder**<br />
-/ app / etc - global configuration. register your module with the system here<br />
+/ app / etc - global configuration.
+Register your module with the system here<br />
 / app / code - is where modules have installed their models and controllers<br />
 / app / design - is location of design packages (layouts, templates, translations)<br />
 / app / locale - locale files<br />